Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /unions/int`

-This test is testing sending int in simple union property.
+This test is testing sending an int value in simple union property.

 ```json
 { "simpleUnion": 1 }